gallantries/video-library/docs/events/testevent/test-event.md

       name: "#event-testevent"
       link: "https://gtnsmrgsbord.slack.com/archives/C01EDBVMHBQ"

-certificates:
+certificates:  # optional.
+If you provide certificates for your event, which participants should request
   request_form: "https://feedbackform.example.com"
   deadline: 2022-07-24
   notes:  # if you want to provide more explanation here, either specificy "notes: my text about certs" or reuse an available snippet as shown below
     snippet: "snippets/cert-requirements-smorg.html"

-feedback:
+feedback:  # optional.
+If you have a feedback survey for your course
   form: "https://feedback.example.com"

 program:
-  preliminary:
+  preliminary:   # you can define various sections (e.g. days) here
     title: Before you start
     trainings:
       - setup
       - code-of-conduct
-      - certificates
+      - certificates               # a predefined "session" explaining about certificates
-      - video: community/welcome
+      - video: community/welcome   # this points to a video in our video library
   day1:
     title: Day 1
     description: your first intro